andrew-d-gordon/Line-Find/line-set/docs/find_lines.md

     input_name can be opened for reading, parsing ensues.
 The desired structure to parse points from is as follows:
         * `x1 y1\nx2 y2\nx3 y3\n`

-    * All x and y in the input file must be numeric as they are cast to integers upon creation of the point list.
+    * All x and y in the input file must be numeric as they are cast to floats upon creation of the point list.
     Each point is stored into the point list as a tuple (x, y).

 * Returns: A list of points with the form: `[(x1, y1), ..., (xn, yn)]`.
 Errors if desired file cannot be opened.